Skip to Content

-Potato Bread – This is one of the easiest potato sandwich bread you’ll ever make because it’s beginner-friendly, it requires minimal effort, and it comes together in about 2 hours.
+Potato Bread – I will show you how to make one of the easiest potato sandwich breads you’ll ever make.
+It's beginner-friendly, requires minimal effort, and comes together in about 2 hours.
 So soft, so fluffy, so good!

-A variation to my famous no-knead sandwich bread
+A variation of my famous no-knead sandwich bread

 Can I make one loaf?

-Also, I always like to have a frozen loaf in my freezer for lazy days when I don't feel like making breakfast.
+Also, I always like to have a frozen loaf in my freezer for lazy days when I don't feel like making breakfast from scratch.

 That said, this bread is very indulgent, and if care is not taken, you will end up demolishing a whole loaf when it comes out of the oven, like we sometimes do, because who can resist fresh warm bread with butter!

-The secret ingredient in potato bread is POTATOES!
-I love to use russet potatoes because they have a high starch content, which helps with the bread's structure, rise, and texture.
+I love to use russet potatoes for this because they have a high starch content.
+That extra starch plays a huge role in supporting the bread's structure, giving it a beautiful rise, and creating that signature tender crumb.

 How to make potato Bread

-Start by boiling the potatoes and mash them until they become smooth.
-I love to mash with the butter while the potatoes are still very hot.
-It helps to give a creamier texture.
-If the potatoes are mashed without the butter, the steam will escape, and you might end up with dry and unevenly blended mashed potatoes.
+• I love to mash the room-temperature butter into the potatoes while they are still steaming hot.
+This gives you a creamier texture.
+If you let the potatoes cool before mashing and don't add butter, you might end up with dry, unevenly blended mashed potatoes.
 Lumpy potatoes are a no-no!

-Next, add the eggs, milk, and yeast.
+• Next, add the eggs, milk, and yeast.
 Mix well and set aside.
-It’s important to allow the mashed potatoes to cool to a lukewarm temperature before adding the eggs, milk, and yeast.
-This will prevent the eggs from cooking and will also prevent the yeast from dying.
+Allow the mashed potatoes to cool to a lukewarm temperature before adding the eggs, milk, and yeast.
+This prevents the eggs from cooking and the yeast from dying.

-Potato bread will last up to 3 days at room temperature when properly stored.
+• How long does it last?
+This potato bread will stay fresh and soft for up to 3 days at room temperature when stored properly.

 Notes:

-- I used freshly made mashed potatoes in this recipe; however you can use leftover mashed potatoes, it will work out just fine.
+• I used freshly made mashed potatoes in this recipe; however, you can use leftover mashed potatoes, and it will work out just fine.

 NO-KNEAD POTATO BREAD (SANDWICH BREAD)